Improve Your Email Communications

-On the whole, written communication lacks the verbal cues we enjoy when speaking to someone in person.
-In the age of electronic communication, most businesses now depend on email messages for important customer, partner and employee “interactions.”
+Overall, written communication lacks the verbal cues we enjoy when speaking to someone in person.
+In the age of electronic communication, most businesses now depend on email messages for important customer, partner, and employee “interactions.”

 Yet email communication is impersonal and often brief, which can lead to misunderstanding.
-When we talk to someone, we gather most of the key points of a message through voice, tone and body language.
-How do you make up for those missing pieces in email messages, or even more importantly, avoid misunderstandings that can occur because these intangible, but important factors are missing from email interaction?
+When we talk to someone, we gather most of the key points of a message through voice, tone, and body language.
+How do you make up for those missing pieces in email messages, or even more importantly, avoid misunderstandings that can occur because these intangibles, but important factors are missing from email interaction?

 Try these proven tips for improving email tone and accuracy:

-4. Be polite.
-Whether you are writing to subordinates or your board of directors, manners and respect set the tone that lacks in verbal intonation and body language.
+- Be polite.
+Whether you are writing to subordinates, or your board of directors, manners and respect set the tone that lacks in verbal intonation and body language.
 Be sure to include appropriate phrases such as “thank you,” “appreciate,” “please,” and “kindly.”
 And if you’re writing to a customer, especially a disgruntled one, it’s particularly important to be polite and respectful.